You can customize your course's land acknowledgment for free. Read more about how to customize and what options are available.

 Watch the video below.

-Option 3: First Nations University of Canada & the Calgary Foundation
+Option 3: Educational Lesson & the Calgary Foundation

-You can also choose to combine Option 1 and Option 2, and feature both the land acknowledgment of First Nations University of Canada and the learning video from the Calgary Foundation.
+You can also choose to combine Option 1 and Option 2, and feature both the land acknowledgment educational reading lesson and the learning video from the Calgary Foundation.
 This option provides an example of a land acknowledgment from a meaningful source, and also provides a learning opportunity.
 We suggest this option for organizations who are new to the reconciliation space and may not have plans to create their own land acknowledgment in the near future.

 Once you've chosen a land acknowledgment, let your Reconciliation Education team member know.